Seymour Furth: Life and career

 A native of New York City, Furth was born in 1876.
-He attended grammar school at P. S. 86 on the hill at Lexington Avenue and 96th Street in New York City from which he graduated in 1892.
+He attended grammar school at P. S. 86, located on the hill at Lexington Avenue and 96th Street in New York City, graduating in 1892.
 He began his career writing songs for vaudeville and minstrel shows in the late 1890s; often with a humorous character.
 In 1906 vaudeville entertainer William F. Denny recorded his song "Nothing Like That in Our Family" for Edison Records.
 He published two ragtime compositions for piano, That Spanish Rag and Pinochle Rag (1911, Joseph Morris publisher).

 Furth contributed music to The Follies of 1907, the first Ziegfeld Follies.
 One of the pieces he contributed to this production was the music for the opening song of the work, "My Pocohontas", with lyricist Edgar Selden.
 Exhibiting elements of the Indianist movement, the piece attempted to merge American Indian musical ideas with Western classical music as it told the story of Pocahontas and John Smith.
 Concurrently, Furth contributed the music to the song "Dixie Dan" for the Broadway show The Gay White Way (1907); a song which became a hit for singer Blanche Ring.
 Written in the musical style of dixieland and drawing inspiration from minstrelsy, its lyrics by Will D. Cobb were emblematic of the racist stereotypes prevalent in that form of entertainment.